nt47/CapShot/README.md

 CapShot is a screen capture tool which small and useful, i copy it from CSDN, so happy.

-To prevent my Solid State Drive from Suddenly failing,I decide to post this.

 # 项目效果

 ![](./2026-01-15_195216.png)